smroccuzzo/UltraCold/README.md

 ## Installation

-To get UltraCold, first clone it into your machine
+To get UltraCold, clone it into your machine

     git clone https://github.com/smroccuzzo/UltraCold.git